LauraBotta/Curesurv/README.md

   * A .dta file named “'lifetable” that includes the simulated lifetable of a general population.

   * A .dta file named "extcuremod_estimates" that includes the results of the example for final comparison.

 **Reference**
 Botta, L., J. Goungounga, R. Capocaccia, G. Romain, M. Colonna, G. Gatta, O. Boussari, and V. Jooste “A new cure model that corrects for increased risk of non-cancer death.
 Analysis of reliability and robustness, and application to real-life data.”

+Laura Botta.
+(2023).
+LauraBotta/curesurvTools: v1.0 (v1.0).
+Zenodo. https://doi.org/10.5281/zenodo.7567886